cguyomar/MinYS_paper_reproducibility/README.md

 Intended to run analyses on the Genouest cluster, can be adapted to other HPC systems

 ## Todo :
-- new release of MinYS for conda
 - update some paths in the script
-- Add notebook for the figure
-- Add deletions generation/experiments

 ## Initialize